Showing posts with label T. Kingfisher. Show all posts

 In the case of Nettle & Bone, the story doesn't encompass any one specific fairytale--more of a subversion of everything that's been done rolled into one.

 Released in 2015, I was able to get the audiobook of Bryony and Roses from one of my library apps.
 Bryony and her sisters are just getting by after their merchant father's death.
 But when Bryony stumbles into what she thinks is an abandoned manor to escape a snow storm, she meets Beast, who could be a monster or her fate and future.
 This clever retelling had a lovely romance that was developed over time, through trials, and much shared experience.
-The story was very unpredictable, considering how well know the original is.
+The story was very unpredictable, considering how well known the original is.
 I loved that.
 The characters were compelling and witty.
 I was rooting for them even after the dark secret the Beast hid was revealed.

 Released in 2023, I listened to the audiobook of Thornhedge from the library app.
 The voice actor had a halting way of reading that was a bit annoying.
 Luckily the story was short (under four hours).
 In this reimagined version of Sleeping Beauty, an unconventional knight meets the caretaker of Thornhedge.
 Toadling is kind of a toad shapeshifter created by fairy magic.
 She makes it clear that, chivalry aside, waking the sleeping princess might just be the biggest mistake he'll ever make.
 Luckily, this knight isn't really what most people think of when they imagine a knight--but he is what Toadling longs for.
 The romance was subtle and sweet, and I enjoyed the author's unusual take on a favorite fairytale of mine.